Xethrocc/DocRAG/README.md

 ### Performance Optimization

 The `split_text` function in `text_processing.py` has been optimized for better performance.
 This ensures that text chunking is done efficiently, even for large documents.

+### Handling Large PDFs

+To handle large PDFs efficiently, the system processes documents in batches and uses a progress bar to track the processing progress.
+This helps in optimizing memory usage and provides a visual indication of the progress.

+### Using Progress Bar

+The `tqdm` library is used to add a progress bar in the `process_documents` method.
+This helps in tracking the progress of processing large PDFs.

 ### Unit Tests